nightroman/FarNet/FSharpFar/samples/Async/README.md

     - The prototype async tools for F#.

 **Notes**

-This is also an example of using `.fs.ini` and `.fsproj` together. `.fs.ini` is a very simple "project" file for developing and running scripts right in Far.
-`.fsproj` may be used for development with Visual Studio or VSCode.

 This is also an example of a simple FarNet panel created in F#.
 See another sample *TryPanelFSharp* for a more complex panel with some operations like